Master of Science in Nursing

 |NURS 5220 Project Writing||3/3|

 Nurses who hold a Master of Science in Nursing degree from a nationally accredited program and are interested in continuing study in Holistic Nursing may be eligible to enter post graduate studies.
-The three pre-requisite courses required for advanced practice nursing (Advanced Assessment, Advanced Pathophysiology, and Advanced Pharmacology) will need to have been completed before entry.
+The three pre-requisite courses required for advanced practice nursing – Advanced Assessment (4 hours), Advanced Pathophysiology (3 hours), and Advanced Pharmacology (3 hours) – will need to be completed before beginning the Holistic Nursing concentration and may be transferred from the previous graduate degree if completed no more than five (5) years prior to TSU enrollment.
 If the MSN program from which the applicant did not include any of these courses, they may be taken through TSU before admission to the post graduate certificate program in Holistic Nursing.
+Graduation with a post-graduate certificate will require completion of Nursing 5080, 5170, 5180, and 5190.
 Graduation from this certificate will require successful completion of the 14 hours of the Holistic Nursing Concentration courses listed above and all associated clinical hours.

 For more information contact: